 The fall season ushers in the full spectrum of emotion: mourning for summer’s end, excitement for apple pies, anticipation (or trepidation) for the coming school year—and for most, a healthy dose of nostalgia as we recall jumping in leaf piles, carving pumpkins and traversing apple orchards.
 But fall is not the same around the world, and with reduced crowds and a break in the heat, it is one of the best times to enjoy the cultural and natural gems of destinations around the world, from the stargazing festivals of Alberta to the harvest in the Italian countryside and the dizzying fall colors of Tokyo.
-This year, as everyone returns to travel, it is especially important to book early to ensure the best guides and experiences.
-Read on for why these 15 destinations are ideal for fall trips (plus where to stay in each).
+Read on for why these 16 destinations are ideal for fall trips (plus where to stay in each).

 Contact Indagare to book your fall vacation.
 Our team of expert trip designers can recommend the best hotels, restaurants, activities and more just for you.